- This event has passed.

 April 22 @ 10:00 am - 2:00 pm PDT

-Join us for an especially festive sharing of the Dharma with our fourth annual kathina ceremony.
+Join us for an especially festive sharing of the Dharma with our fifth annual Kathina ceremony and celebration.

-The kathina (pronounced ka-tee-na) is widely celebrated in the Buddhist countries of Southeast Asia.
-Dating to the Buddha’s time, it’s traditionally an occasion for making offerings to replenish sangha supplies after the long retreat.
+The Kathina (pronounced ka-tee-na) is widely celebrated in the Buddhist countries of Southeast Asia.
+Dating to the Buddha’s time, it’s traditionally an occasion when lay friends make offerings of the four requisites—food, clothing, shelter, and medicine—to replenish the monks’ and nuns’ supplies after the three-month monastic retreat.
+The monastics accept these offerings, and ceremonially offer a “robe of merit” to a worthy senior monastic.

 The Abbey’s American version includes a procession, gift exchange, Dharma talk, and a vegetarian potluck.